richasardana/richasardana.github.io/manual/_posts/2021-11-02-meetings-overview.md

 * The lab member takes notes and sends a summary to PI later on the day of the 1-1 meeting.
 Notes should begin "1-1 meeting notes [date]".
 * Meeting starts by discussing progress on agreed priorities and action points from previous meeting.
 * Meeting includes reviewing lab notebook, or other data/analysis/writing/slides, as appropriate.
 * Meeting ends by agreeing priorities for the lab member for their next fortnight, which go in the notes.
-Realistically, there will be between 1 and 3 priorities for the next two-week period, because larger numbers of things cannot all be prioritised.
+Realistically, there will be between 1 and 3 priorities for the next two-week period, because larger numbers of things cannot all be prioritized.
 * Notes should include action points for PI (with deadlines), and any questions arising from the meeting that we don't yet have answers to.
 * Notes can be brief; whatever can be written up in 15 minutes is good enough.